Single-board computer: Types, standards

-Ranges of single-board computers include Raspberry Pi, BeagleBoard, Nano Pi, Orange Pi and Banana Pi.
+Ranges of single-board computers include Raspberry Pi, BeagleBoard, LattePanda, Nano Pi, ODROID, Orange Pi, PINE64, and Banana Pi.

 One common variety of single-board computer uses standardized computer form factors intended for use in a backplane enclosure.
 Some of these types are CompactPCI, PXI, VMEbus, VXI, and PICMG.
 SBCs have been built around various internal processing structures including the Intel architecture, multiprocessing architectures, and lower power processing systems like RISC and SPARC.
 In the Intel PC world, the intelligence and interface/control circuitry is placed on a plug-in board that is then inserted into a passive (or active) backplane.
 The result is similar to having a system built with a motherboard, except that the backplane determines the slot configuration.
 Backplanes are available with a mix of slots (ISA, PCI, PCI-X, PCI-Express, etc.), usually totaling 20 or fewer, meaning it will fit in a 19" rackmount enclosure (17" wide chassis).

 Some single-board computers have connectors that allow a stack of circuit boards, each containing expansion hardware, to be assembled without a traditional backplane.
 Examples of stacking SBC form factors include PC/104, PC/104-Plus, PCI-104, EPIC, and EBX; these systems are commonly available for use in embedded control systems.

 Stack-type SBCs often have memory provided on plug-cards such as SIMMs and DIMMs.
 Hard drive circuit boards are also not counted for determining if a computer is an SBC or not for two reasons, firstly because the HDD is regarded as a single block storage unit, and secondly because the SBC may not require a hard drive at all as most can be booted from their network connections.